 - 1. Ask to speak to the student in private. - 2.
 Recognize that the student may be fearful and vulnerable. - 3.
 Remember that abusive relationships involve complex dynamics, including high levels of dependency and denial and therefore may be difficult to change. - 4.
 Be aware that interventions from a variety of sources increase the chances for change. - 5.
-Refer the student to the Counseling Center (x7206), Lute Telehealth (www.plu.edu/lute-telehealth), or the Center for Gender Equity (x8759) for help - 6.
+Refer the student to the Counseling Center (x7206), Lute Telehealth (www.plu.edu/lutetelehealth), or the Center for Gender Equity (x8759) for help. - 6.
 Encourage the student to call Campus Safety when rape or violence is involved. - 7.
 Encourage the student to connect with family and friends.

-- × Downplaying the situation. - x Lecturing the student about poor judgment. - x Expecting the student to make quick changes.
+- × Downplaying the situation.

+- Lecturing the student about poor judgment.

+- x Expecting the student to make quick changes.

-RESPONDING TO VICTIMS OF VIOLENCE THE VICTIM OF SEXUAL ASSAULT
+THE VICTIM OF SEXUAL ASSAULT